holmrenser/IOGA/README.md

 * Random subsampling to counter excessive coverage is not implemented, if your sample has a lot of organellar reads, use seqtk sample to reduce excessive coverage

-IOGA was published in The Biological Journal of the Linnean Society on 07/08/2015
-If you use it, please cite:
-> [Bakker et al. 2015][1], Herbarium genomics: plastome sequence assembly from a range of herbarium specimens using an Iterative Organelle Genome Assembly pipeline, Biol.
-J. Linnean Soc.

 [1]:http://onlinelibrary.wiley.com/doi/10.1111/bij.12642/abstract